hwnim5324/Side_v0/README.md

+# Nonamed project
-# NoName project for studying React.js
+ A side project for practicing react.js